-3. Families referred by the Shasta County Community Action Agency HOME Tenant Based Rental Assistance (TBRA) program, up to the limitation of referrals as indicated in this document.

-C. Establishment of a Wait List
+- 3. Families referred by the Shasta County Community Action Agency HOME Tenant Based Rental Assistance (TBRA) program, up to the limitation of referrals as indicated in this document. - 3.4.
+Families referred by an eligible organization that are considered housing deficient. - C. Establishment of a Wait List